-Askable initially started as a recruitment platform to help UX researchers and designers find participants for user testing.
-However, they aimed to expand beyond recruitment to support the entire UX research process.
-This led to the launch of Askable Sessions.
+Askable began as a recruitment platform helping UX researchers and designers find participants for user testing.
+In 2023, the team set out to expand beyond recruitment to support the entire research process.
+This vision led to Askable Sessions, a tool that helps customers extract insights from interviews and share them with stakeholders.

 Askable